fiberplane/fpx/python/README.md

 # Fiberplane with Python (alpha)

+Fiberplane Studio is an API debugger for local developement.
 This is a work in progress on supporting Python applications with Fiberplane instrumentation and debugging.
 This directory includes the `fpxpy` package which supports FastAPI instrumentation and a few examples to quickstart.

 ![Fiberplane python](../assets/studio-python.png)